albower/Applied_Mechanics_of_Solids/Problem Sets/README.md

 The problems are intended to accompany  A.F.
 Bower’s “Applied Mechanics of Solids,” 2nd ed.
 CRC press, Boca Raton FL (2026).
 The chapter headings and sub-sections in the problem sets correspond to those in the text, and every topic covered in the main text has a set of relevant exercises.
 Where appropriate, the example problems also reference the relevant sections of Applied Mechanics of Solids.

 A solution manual - A.F.
-Bower’s “Solved Problems in Mechanics of Solids,” CRC press, Boca Raton FL (2026) - is in press.
+Bower’s “Solved Problems in Applied Mechanics of Solids,” CRC press, Boca Raton FL (2026) - is in press.

 There are a total of 528 problems.
 The problems in each section are progressive: like piano etudes, the first few are usually deceptively easy, but the last ones can be very challenging.
 They cover the following topics: